 Be honest: when’s the last time you got excited about something BlackBerry released?
 Don’t worry, I’ll wait…

-Swiping to the right or tapping the menu icon gives you access to the same navigation options, contact updates and invites sent and received.
-Swiping to the left or tapping the options icon brings up more chat actions (multiperson chat, broadcast message, invites), app settings and help information.
+Navigating the app is like navigating a maze.
+Tapping the top navigation bar shows you profile options like adding your name and updating your status.
+You can also generate a barcode for friends to scan and pick up your BBM pin or simply start a new chat.
+The bottom navigation bar gives you quick access to existing chats, contacts and groups.
+Swiping to the right or tapping the menu icon gives you access to the same navigation options, in addition to contact updates and invites sent/received.
+Swiping to the left or tapping the options icon brings up more chat actions (multi-person chat, broadcast message, invites), app settings and help information.

-There are a host of options for inviting others to connect on BBM including SMS and NFC.
-Once you start a chat, you can add another person to the mix or send a file attachment (pictures and voice notes only on iOS).
-Tapping the top bar takes you to your friend’s profile.
-To end a chat, just bring up the options menu, which also lets you ping someone and copy the chat.
-Keep in mind, ending a chat deletes all its messages, but Blackberry does provide an option to save chats in the app’s settings.
+There are a host of options for inviting others to chat on BBM including via SMS and NFC.
+Once you’ve got a chat going you can add another person to the mix or send file attachments (pictures and voice notes only on iOS).
+Tapping the top bar in a chat takes you to your friend’s profile.
+Bringing up the options menu in a chat lets you end a chat, ping someone or copy a chat.
+Keep in mind, ending a chat deletes all of its messages, but Blackberry does provide an option to save chats in the app’s settings.

-On the bright side, BlackBerry Messenger is arguably more efficient than its competitors.
-It’s not bogged down with a bunch of features like Google Hangouts and supports group messaging, emojis and media attachments like Whatsapp.
+On the bright side, BlackBerry Messenger is arguably more efficient than competitors.
+It’s not bogged down with a bunch of features like Google Hangouts and supports group messaging, emojis and media attachments just like Whatsapp.
 You’re also not at risk for being bombarded with random chat requests thanks to BBM’s infamous pin system.
 It has everything the average user would need from a chat app and nothing more.